harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 - Insert a [`CreateMessage`] operator, configure the `Payload` property to [`DigitalOutputClearPayload`], and set the [`DigitalOutputClear`] property to the `GP15` pin.
 - Insert a [`MulticastSubject`] operator and configure the `Name` property to `Hobgoblin Commands`.
 - Insert a [`Repeat`] operator.
+- Run the workflow, and verify that the LED is blinking.

 ### Exercise 2: Measuring reaction time